 We use the best available science to ensure the survival of Montana's birds and other wildlife.

-Fall of 2016 is the 26th consecutive season of raptor migration monitoring along the Bridger Mountains.
+Fall of 2016 was the 26th consecutive season of raptor migration monitoring along the Bridger Mountains.
 That’s a lot of time with thousands of eagles and other birds of prey sighted and recorded.
 The project was outlined in Bird Watching Magazine.

 We monitor fall raptor migration at a site 15 miles NE of Bozeman.
 This is the most important Golden Eagle population monitoring site in the Western US.
-We began to run this project, in collaboration with HawkWatch International, in 2009.
+Montana Audubon began to run this project, in collaboration with HawkWatch International, in 2009.
 The long-term data collected enables scientists to learn more about raptor migration patterns as well as regional and continental population trends.
 The Bridger project is also designed to monitor widespread environmental changes, using these apex predators as barometers of ecological health.

 Final reports for each year of study can be found below.